Sguan606/Kalman_Algorithm_KEIL/README.md

 ![image](https://github.com/user-attachments/assets/75f0c143-e03b-4d25-9550-6404587c4004)

 Through the prediction and update steps of the Kalman filter, the output data of the MPU6050 and HMC5883 are weighted and fused.
-Accelerometer and gyroscope data are used to estimate pitch and roll angles, while magnetometer data is used to correct heading angles.
+Accelerometer and gyroscope data are used to estimate pitch and roll angles, while magnetometer data is used to correct heading angles.Indeed it is recursion-based optimal estimation algorithm improves the accuracy of system estimation by fusing data from different sensors to reduce noise and uncertainty.